Olusegun Osunrinde, Online Animator

 Olu has a first degree in Computer Science (Technology) and completed his master’s in Technology Entrepreneurship and Innovation in January 2020.
 He loves technology and design and finds great satisfaction when they come together to create a great experience.

 Olu is excited to join the inspiring communities’ team as an Online Animator.
-He supports WeavEast with communications and provides tech support to our online learning community.
+He supports Inspiring Communities and the nested initiatives with communications and provides technical support to Wayside, our online learning community.

 Olu can be reached at email@example.com